 Dr. Christian Weisser is a Professor of English at Penn State Berks.
-He serves as Chair of both the Professional Writing Program and the Writing Across the Curriculum Program.
+He serves as Chair of both the Writing and Digital Media Program and the Writing Across the Curriculum Program.
 Dr. Weisser is the Editor of Composition Forum, a peer-reviewed scholarly journal in rhetoric and composition.

 Dr. Weisser's research focuses on the relationships between rhetoric and location.
 His current work investigates the rhetoric of sustainability in higher education.
 He has published eight books and numerous articles on writing and rhetoric.
 He teaches courses in technical, business, and electronic writing; basic and advanced composition; and environmental and sustainability rhetoric.

 Ecologies of Writing Programs: Profiles of Writing Programs in Context.
 Parlor Press (WPA Series).
 March 2015. (ed. with Michelle Ballif, Anis Bawarshi, and Mary Jo Reiff).